Between Stone, Rural Memory and Mountain Time

-In this mountainous borderland, the entire landscape exhales memory.
-From the abundant megalithic monuments, bearing witness to ancient human presence, to Roman and Romanesque remains that mark continuity through time, everything speaks of a profound relationship between people and territory.
-Even the granite, shaped by erosion and eternity, takes on sculptural forms, as if geology itself were part of the narrative.
+From the abundant megalithic monuments — witnesses to an ancient occupation — to the Roman and Romanesque remains that mark the continuity of settlement, everything converges towards a deep relationship between people and territory.
+Even the granite, shaped by erosion and time, takes on almost sculptural forms, as if geology itself were part of the narrative.

-Between stones and paths endure the memories of a singular culture.
-Stories of smuggling run through generations, as do lives shaped by the seasonal movement between brandas and inverneiras — a remarkably ingenious adaptation to the harsh mountain climate.
-There is also the unexpected memory of a chocolate factory, long extinct, yet revealing a spirit of enterprise and ingenuity uncommon in seemingly isolated places.
+Among stones and paths, the memory of a singular culture also survives.
+Stories of smuggling cross generations, as do lives shaped by transhumance between brandas and inverneiras — an ingenious adaptation to the harsh mountain climate.

-There is so much to see and hear when one walks slowly and looks attentively.
-When silence is listened to, the roughness of stone is felt, or a meal is savoured that evokes mountain tradition, made of honest flavours and shared memory.
+And there is the Castro Laboreiro dog — powerful, watchful and surprisingly gentle — a living symbol of an ancestral relationship between people, herds and mountain.
+There is so much to see and to hear when one walks slowly and with attentive eyes: when one listens to silence, recognises the roughness of stone, or savours a meal rooted in mountain tradition, made of honest flavours and shared memory.

 Carlos Afonso